allenge007/DeepSeekCLI/README.en.md

 4. The executable will be generated in `target/release/deepseek_cli`.

+5. Alternatively, you can download a pre-built executable for your system from the `release` section.

 ## Configuration

-Below are example steps for macOS, Linux, and Windows to add the executable to your PATH for global access:
+Below are example steps for macOS, Linux, and Windows to add the executable to your PATH for global access.
+Ensure the executable is in the current directory before proceeding:

 <details>
   <summary><strong>macOS</strong></summary>